Banksia attenuata: Taxonomy

 Since 1998, American botanist Austin Mast and co-authors have been publishing results of ongoing cladistic analyses of DNA sequence data for the subtribe Banksiinae, which then comprised genera Banksia and Dryandra.
 Their analyses suggest a phylogeny that differs greatly from George's taxonomic arrangement.
 Banksia attenuata resolves as a basal member of and next closest relative, or 'sister', to a clade containing B. elegans and, within that, a monophyletic B. subg.
 Isostylis.
 An Eocene fossil cone named Banksia archaeocarpa, around 50 million years old, resembles that of B. attenuata.

 Early in 2007, Mast and Thiele rearranged the genus Banksia by merging Dryandra into it, and published B. subg.
 Spathulatae for the taxa having spoon-shaped cotyledons; thus B. subg.
 Banksia was redefined as encompassing taxa lacking spoon-shaped cotyledons.
-They foreshadowed publishing a full arrangement once DNA sampling of Dryandra was complete; in the meantime, if Mast and Thiele's nomenclatural changes are taken as an interim arrangement, then B. attenuata is placed in B. subg.
+They foreshadowed publishing a full arrangement once DNA sampling of Dryandra was complete.
+In the meantime, if Mast and Thiele's nomenclatural changes are taken as an interim arrangement, then B. attenuata is placed in B. subg.
 Banksia.

 Distribution and habitat

-The most widely distributed of all western banksias, Banksia attenuata occurs across a broad swathe of southwest of Western Australia, from Kalbarri National Park and the Murchison River (with an outlying population in Zuytdorp National Park) southwards right to the southwestern corner of the state at Augusta and Cape Leeuwin, and then eastwards across the south to the western edge of Fitzgerald River National Park.
+The most widely distributed of all western banksias, Banksia attenuata occurs across a broad swathe of southwest of Western Australia, from Kalbarri National Park and the Murchison River (with an outlying population in Zuytdorp Nature Reserve) southwards right to the southwestern corner of the state at Augusta and Cape Leeuwin, and then eastwards across the south to the western edge of Fitzgerald River National Park.
 Along the eastern border northwards it is found at Lake Grace, Lake Magenta north of Jerramungup, and the Wongan Hills.
 It is restricted to various sandy soils, including white, yellow, or brown sands, and sand over either laterite or limestone.
 It forms an important component of open Eucalyptus woodland as a dominant or understory tree or tall shrub.
 To the north, it is a shrubby component of shrubland.
 It does not grow on heavy (clay-based) soils, and is hence only found in sandy pockets.
 Within open woodland, it is found alongside B. menziesii, B. ilicifolia, B. prionotes, Allocasuarina fraseriana, Eucalyptus marginata, or E. gomphocephala.
 The annual rainfall within its distribution varies from 300 to 900 mm.